Skip to main content

 Step 4: Read Your Sleep Stages

 Oura derives sleep stages from a combination of accelerometer movement, heart rate, and heart rate variability patterns.
-The export records every 30-second interval across the night as one of four states: deep (slow-wave), light (NREM stage 1 and 2), REM, or awake.
+The full account export records every 30-second interval across the night as one of four states: deep (slow-wave), light (NREM stage 1 and 2), REM, or awake.
+(The Trends CSV carries the per-stage totals for each night but not the interval-by-interval timeline.)

 CPAP Clarity rolls these up into percentages for the night.
 Here are the reference ranges Oura's research and independent validation studies put forward for healthy adults: